MicrosoftDocs/Viva/Briefing/be-admin.md

 ## Tenant-level configuration

 > [!Note]
 > Users can choose to opt out or back in at any time at [cortana.office.com](https://cortana.office.com).
+After you change the Briefing setting in the admin center, it will take 24 hours for the new setting to take effect.

 As the admin, use the following steps to change the setting for Briefing email at the tenant level.
 This setting is enabled by default, so that all users who have an Exchange Online license and their Office language is English will receive the Briefing email.